-- The states can access this fund for incentivizing micro-irrigation, innovative integrated projects, including projects in the Public Private Partnership (PPP) mode.
+- The states can access this fund for incentivizing micro-irrigation, innovative integrated projects, including projects in the Public-Private Partnership (PPP) mode.

-- The funds can be accessed by State Level Agencies/ Farmers Producers Organization (FPO)/ Cooperatives with state government guarantee or any equivalent collateral.
+- The funds can be accessed by State Level Agencies/ Farmers Producers Organization (FPO)/ Cooperatives with a state government guarantee or any equivalent collateral.

 - The fund may be accessed by the Farmers Co-operatives for innovative cluster based community irrigation projects.